 At the MSP, you’re not just a number.
 We try to create an environment for students where you feel heard, where you feel safe and where you can work on becoming the best version of yourself—whatever you want to do in the future.

-MSP Founder, Faculty of Science & Engineering Dean
+MSP Founder, Faculty of Science and Engineering Dean

 We try to educate people who can solve the global challenges of today and of the future.
 I don't think that my generation of scientists, who focus on one subject in very great detail, is capable of doing that.
 Therefore, we need to train a generation with a broader knowledge base and a different set of skills.